jarends/two-trees/README.md

 <br/>

 Until now you have to look into the little [examples](https://github.com/jarends/two-trees/tree/master/examples/) to get a feeling, how it works.
-And a working todo app example can be found here: http://definitely.eu/two-trees/
+And a working example can be found here: [todo app](http://definitely.eu/two-trees/)

 <br/>
 Enjoy!